Andy Lee (comedian): Solo work

 Lee released an educational times table CD in 2003, The Sing Along Times Table CD Book.
 The CD was rediscovered in 2005/2006 after an "alert listener" informed Blake, causing him to tease Lee about it on their radio show.

 Lee was a founding member of Melbourne band Zoophyte, along with his brother Cameron.
 In 2007, Lee had retired from the band due to other commitments, but he occasionally appeared as a guest at gigs.

 In 2015, Lee formed Coolboys and the Frontman with comedic partner Hamish Blake and producer Jack Post.

 In 2016, Lee surprised his nephew George for his first birthday by authoring what was supposed to be a one-off single-copy children's book called Do Not Open This Book, featuring illustrations by Heath McKenzie.
 However, the book became very successful, leading to widespread publication and an award-winning series over the next several years.
 As of 2021, there are 30 items in the Do Not series, including several books.

 Ahead of the 2020 AFL season, Seven Network's The Front Bar announced that Lee would join original hosts Andy Maher, Mick Molloy and Sam Pang as a regular cast member.

 In early 2021, he was the host and executive producer of the Australian version of the game show The Cube on Network 10.
 He has hosted The Hundred with Andy Lee on the Nine Network since 2021.

 During the 2021–22 Ashes series, Lee served as a commentator on Triple M's coverage.

+In March 2025, Lee opened an Australian-themed pub in New York called Old Mates.
+The pub is co-owned by various notable Australians, including longtime collaborator Hamish Blake, along with Hugh Jackman, Patty Mills, Pat Cummins, and Ash Barty.

 On 4 July 2025, Lee's series Do Not Watch This Show, based on his book series called "Do Not Open This Book", went to air on ABC.